 International Expeditions' own Emily Harley shares the story behind this photo - taken by another IE employee Charlie Weaver.
-Charlie and Emily traveled aboard La Estrella Amazonica, our new Amazon riverboat.
+Charlie and Emily traveled aboard our Amazon riverboat Amazon Star (La Estrella Amazonica in Spanish).

 Selfie – (n.) a photograph that one has taken of oneself, typically with a smartphone or webcam and uploaded to a social media website.

 Oxford’s word of the year for 2013 means very little in the tiny Peruvian village of Nueva York.
 But as I would find on my recent Amazon cruise , children and tweens of all ages love taking snaps of themselves – regardless of their country of origin.

 Our small group of travelers had gathered in the three-room home of the village’s mayor, accompanied by a tangle of curious children, eager to hold hands with their visitors.
 As the mayor and his wife shared about their daily lives and generously answered our questions, the children would peek over the low walls of the home.
 Their sly giggles drew the cameras of many guests, and all of the kids happily posed and grinned with only one price – show them the picture in the viewfinder once it was done.